Transformers for Modeling Physical Systems: Methods

 \subsection{Embedding Model}

 The second major component of the machine learning methodology is the embedding model responsible for projecting the discretized physical state space into a 1D vector representation.
 In NLP, the standard approach is to tokenize then embed a finite vocabulary of words, syllables or characters using methods such as n-gram models, Byte Pair Encoding~\citep{gage1994new}, Word2Vec~\citep{mikolov2013efficient, mikolov2013distributed}, GloVe~\citep{pennington2014glove}, etc. These methods allow language to be represented by a series of 1D vectors that serve as the input to the transformer.
-Clearly a finite tokenization and such NLP embeddings are not directly applicable to a physical system, thus we propose our own embedding method designed specifically for dynamical systems.
-Consider learning the generalized mapping between the systems state space and embedded space: $\mathcal{F}: \mathbb{R}^{n\times d} \rightarrow \mathbb{R}^{e}$ and $\mathcal{G}: \mathbb{R}^{e} \rightarrow \mathbb{R}^{n\times d}$.
+Clearly a finite tokenization and such NLP embeddings are not directly applicable to physics, thus we propose our own embedding method designed specifically for dynamical systems.
+Consider learning the generalized mapping between the system's state space and embedded space: $\mathcal{F}: \mathbb{R}^{n\times d} \rightarrow \mathbb{R}^{e}$ and $\mathcal{G}: \mathbb{R}^{e} \rightarrow \mathbb{R}^{n\times d}$.
 Naturally, multiple approaches can be used especially if the dimensionality of the embedded space is less than that of the state-space but this is not always the case.

 The primary approach that we will propose is a Koopman observable embedding which is a technique that can be applied universally to all dynamical systems.
-Considering the discrete time form of the dynamical system in Eq.~\ref{eq:pde}, the evolution of the state variables can be abstracted by $\bm{\phi}_{i+1} = \mathbb{F}\left(\bm{\phi}_{i}\right)$ for which $\mathbb{F}$ is the dynamic map from one time-step to the next.
-The foundation of Koopman theory is that for such a dynamical system, there exists an infinite set of state observables, $g\left(\bm{\phi}_{i}\right)$, that evolve linearly in time such that:
+Considering the discrete time form of the dynamical system in Eq.~(\ref{eq:pde}), the evolution of the state variables can be abstracted by $\bm{\phi}_{i+1} = \mathbb{F}\left(\bm{\phi}_{i}\right)$ for which $\mathbb{F}$ is the dynamic map from one time-step to the next.
+The foundation of Koopman theory states any dynamical system can be represented in terms of an infinite dimensional linear operator acting on an infinite set of state observable functions, $g\left(\bm{\phi}_{i}\right)$, such that:

+where $\mathcal{K}$ is the infinite-dimensional linear operator referred to as the Koopman operator~\citep{koopman1931hamiltonian}.
+This implies that the system of observables can be evolved in time through repeated application of the Koopman operator:

+in which $\mathcal{K}^{n}$ denotes a $n$-fold composition, e.g. $\mathcal{K}^{3}(g) = \mathcal{K} (\mathcal{K} (\mathcal{K}(g)))$.
+Modeling the dynamics of a system through the linear Koopman space can be attractive due to its simplification of the dynamics but also the potential physical insights it brings along with it.
+Spectral analysis of the Koopman operator can reveal fundamental dynamical modes that drive the system's evolution in time.